 It’s also cheaper to eat (and do other stuff, too).

 Beyond just the cost of rent and utilities and other living expenses, we also saved a ton on food.
 Most of my disposable income goes toward eating well, so this was not an insignificant savings.

 For example, in Vietnam we regularly ate banh mi sandwiches that would cost about $10 in the United States for less than VND 25,000 — which is roughly a U.S. dollar.
 A fancy meal — a multi-course affair for two — would cost maybe $20.
 Most of the time Marisa and I both ate for less than $5 total.

 The food wasn’t an anomaly, either.
 Our gym memberships, mobile phone service, and other day-to-day expenses all went down.
-The United States is expensive, you guys.
+The United States is expensive, y’all.

 Plus you can’t buy new shit.

 Probably the biggest impact on my spending was the fact that I couldn’t store anything.
 If I bought something, I either had to pack it every couple months or leave it behind when we moved.

 So my impulse purchasing dropped to near-zero.